Ichthyosauria: Reproduction

 Ichthyosaurs were viviparous, i.e. bore live young instead of laying eggs.
 Although they were reptiles and descended from egg-laying, oviparous, ancestors, viviparity is not as unexpected as it first appears.
 Air-breathing marine creatures must either come ashore to lay eggs, like turtles and some sea snakes, or else give birth to live young in surface waters, like whales and dolphins.
 Given their streamlined and transversely flattened bodies, heavily adapted for fast swimming, it would have been difficult, if not impossible, for ichthyosaurs to move far enough on land to lay eggs.
 This was confirmed as early as 9 December 1845 when naturalist Joseph Chaning Pearce reported a small embryo in a fossil of Ichthyosaurus communis.
 The embryo, with a length of eleven centimetres, was positioned in the birth canal of its two-and-a-half metre long mother, with its head pointed to the rear.
 Pearce concluded from the fossil that ichthyosaurs had to have been viviparous.

 Later, from the Holzmaden deposits numerous adult fossils were found containing fetuses.
 In 1880, Harry Govier Seeley, heading a special British paleontological committee studying the problem of ichthyosaur reproduction, concluded that birth was given in the water and that fossils containing fetuses in the birth canal probably represented cases of premature death of the juvenile, causing the demise of the mother animal as well.
 A comparison has been made with dolphins and whales, whose young need to be born tail-first to prevent drowning; if the juvenile is born head-first, it dies and the mother with it if the corpse gets stuck in the birth canal.
 However, an alternative explanation is that such fossils actually represent females that had died for other reasons while pregnant, after which the decomposition gasses drove out the fetuses head-first.
 In 2014, a study reported the find of a fossilized Chaohusaurus female that had died while giving birth to three neonates.
 Two had already been expelled while a third was present in the birth canal.
 The fossil also documented that early ichthyosaurs were also born head first, perhaps opposed to later genera.
-As Chaohusaurus is a very basal ichthypterygian—previously, the most basal genus of which fetuses were known, had been Mixosaurus—this discovery suggests that the earliest land-dwelling ancestors of ichthyosaurs had already been viviparous.
+As Chaohusaurus is a very basal ichthyopterygian—previously, the most basal genus of which fetuses were known, had been Mixosaurus—this discovery suggests that the earliest land-dwelling ancestors of ichthyosaurs had already been viviparous.